aminforouzandehmehr/Forouzandehmehr2026-hiPSC-CMs-Model/README.md

 # Forouzandehmehr2026-hiPSC-CMs-Model-hiMCES
-A human iPSC cardiomyocytes electro-mechano-energetic model with a new oxygen consumption component
+A computational model of human iPSC cardiomyocytes electro-mechano-energetics with a new oxygen consumption component

 This repository contains code associated with: